Home

 Turkey's 2026 Tax Incentive Summary Table

-IncentiveImplementation NotesPrimary Target
+IncentiveImplementation NotesPrimary TargetUpdate

-20-Year Foreign Income Tax HolidayIndividuals relocating to Turkey would be exempt from tax on foreign-sourced income for 20 years.
-Eligibility requires no residency in Turkey for the past 3 years; tax would apply only to Turkish-source income.Expats
+20-Year Foreign Income Tax HolidayIndividuals relocating to Turkey are exempt from tax on foreign-sourced income for 20 years.
+Eligibility requires no residency in Turkey for the past 3 years; tax would apply only to Turkish-source income.ExpatsThe new exemption applies to individuals who moved to Turkey on or after 1 January 2026.

 Service Export Tax ExemptionThe existing 80% income tax exemption on service export income was proposed to increase to 100%.
-Available to freelancers providing services to clients abroad.Expats (Update: already implemented on 30 April 2026 following the announcements by the government)
+Available to freelancers providing services to clients abroad.ExpatsImplemented on 30 April 2026 following the announcements by the government

-Wealth & Asset TransferTransfer of foreign currency or gold into Turkey at a reduced rate of 2–3% tax.
-No tax inspections would be performed on such transfers.Business Owners
+Wealth & Asset TransferTransfer of foreign currency or gold into Turkey at a reduced rate of 0–5% tax.
+No tax inspections would be performed on such transfers.Business OwnersThe assets must be brought into Turkey within 2 months after they are notified to the authorities.
+The tax rate is reduced based on a commitment to keep the amount in the bank for a certain period.

-Transit Commerce ReductionCorporate tax rate for transit commerce reduced to 5%.
-Within the Istanbul Finance Center, full elimination is expected.Corporations
+Transit Commerce ReductionCorporate tax rate for transit commerce is reduced to 5%.
+Within the Istanbul Finance Center, full elimination is expected.CorporationsThe relevant income must be transferred to Turkey before the date for submitting corporate tax return statement.

-Inheritance Tax ReductionInheritance tax reduced to 1% for foreigners relocating to Turkey, substantially below the standard rates.Diaspora
+Inheritance Tax ReductionInheritance tax is reduced to 1% for foreigners relocating to Turkey, substantially below the standard rates.Diaspora

 Additional Strategic Updates

-Beyond the tax table above, two emerging programmes are under discussion that could significantly affect how foreign professionals and entrepreneurs structure their presence in Turkey:
+Beyond the tax table above, two emerging programmes are still under discussion that could significantly affect how foreign professionals and entrepreneurs structure their presence in Turkey:

 • Tech Visa: A dedicated visa scheme designed to recruit global talent, making it easier for technology professionals and founders to relocate to Turkey.